 I'll probably be at Nasdaq myself this morning, laying down a cool million or so for some shares.
 But before the opening bell, I thought it would be fun to take a look at Mark Z's communication style.
 We communication experts didn't give King Steve Jobs a rest in that department, so why should we hand The Prince a pass?
 (To learn more about dynamic communication skills for your own billion-dollar offering or more modest business presentation, download our cheat sheet, "4 Characteristics of an Influential Speaker.")

 Specifically, I'll be addressing the burning question: Is Mark Zuckerberg not just a mere nerd, but a general in the Algorithmic Army, a slightly surreal fellow we could describe as a pale man with an oddly flat voice and a faraway gaze?
 Rich Karlgaard wrote that description in yesterday's Wall Street Journal, and it's just too good to leave out of any examination of Zuckerberg's speaking style.
-So let's take a look at how—or whether—his communication skills have matured in value to match Facebook's skyrocketing pre-IPO valuation.
+So let's take a look at how—or whether—Z's communication skills have matured in value to match Facebook's skyrocketing pre-IPO valuation.

 D8 Wasn't GR8

 The 26-year-old Zuckerberg was clearly ill at ease and unskilled at media interviews when he was interviewed in June 2010 at the Wall Street Journal's D8 conference.
 John Paczkowski of allthingsd.com had Zuckerberg, "literally dissolving in a lake of his own sweat."
 Not literally, of course (why do writers of all people make this mistake?); but the boy genius certainly was out of his element.
 Here's a clip of that appearance:

 He looks stiff, even ill at ease physically.
 His speech is populated by the vocal fillers "um" and "Sure, well . . ." (to begin his answers), and he uses a repetitive upward pattern at the end of his sentences.
 The total effect is of a very young man unused to speaking in public and not enjoying it a bit.